mymatsubara/cheatsheet-js/src/cheatsheet/en/function.md

 ## introduction

-A function is a **reference to a block of code** that can called many time in your program:
+A function is a **reference to a block of code** that can be called many time in your program:

 ```javascript
 // Declare a function called `greeting`